 The National Environmental Policy Act of 1969 (NEPA) established a national policy to protect the environment by requiring Federal agencies to consider the effects of their actions on the human environment prior to implementation and to give the public the opportunity to participate in the planning process.
-NASA is in the process of preparing an EIS to consider the potential effects from its proposed continuation of its Sounding Rockets Program (SRP) at PFRR.
-This EIS is being written to fulfill NASA's obligations under the National Environmental Policy Act of 1969, the Council on Environmental Quality's (CEQ) regulations implementing NEPA (40 Code of Federal Regulations [CFR] Parts 1500 through 1508), and NASA's Procedural Requirements (NPR) for implementing NEPA (NPR 8580.1).
-As two other Federal agencies, the U.S. Department of the Interior's Bureau of Land Management (BLM) and Fish and Wildlife Service (USFWS), would undertake connected actions to NASA's proposed action, the EIS will also be developed to fulfill those agencies' respective obligations under NEPA.
+NASA has prepared an EIS to consider the potential effects from its proposed continuation of its Sounding Rockets Program (SRP) at PFRR.
+This EIS has been written to fulfill NASA's obligations under the National Environmental Policy Act of 1969, the Council on Environmental Quality's (CEQ) regulations implementing NEPA (40 Code of Federal Regulations [CFR] Parts 1500 through 1508), and NASA's Procedural Requirements (NPR) for implementing NEPA (NPR 8580.1).
+As two other Federal agencies, the U.S. Department of the Interior's Bureau of Land Management (BLM) and Fish and Wildlife Service (USFWS), would undertake connected actions to NASA's proposed action, the EIS has also been developed to fulfill those agencies' respective obligations under NEPA.

 The Proposed Action is to continue sounding rocket operations at the PFRR, Alaska.

-The Draft EIS evaluates five alternatives in detail, including the No Action Alternative.
+The FEIS evaluates five alternatives in detail, including the No Action Alternative.

 Elements Common to All Alternatives